karttur/machinelearning/_posts/2018/2018-02-11-machinelearning-pipeline.markdown

 The function <span class='pydef'>PipelineCVRegressors</span> returns the overall best model results.

 To run the module using the <span class='pydef'>PipelineCVRegressors</span> function, you must define the regressors to use in the same manner that you did it in the previous posts.
 All the required functions are defined in the skeletion, and you just need to add and invoke the models in the \_\_main\_\_ section.
 The models I added below all have a built in cross validation for selecting features using cross validation.
 For three of the models I also added alternative settings for the hyper-parameter _alphas_.
-These alternatives will be evaluated by <span class='package'>GridSearchCV</span>.
+And for 'ElasticNetCV' I added a second set of options, for the parameter setting of _l1_ratio_ .These alternatives will be evaluated by <span class='package'>GridSearchCV</span>.
 In the example below I also set _plot_ to False, and _verbose_ to 1.
 The best results, for each regressor, from the <span class='package'>GridSearchCV</span> will thus be printed, but not plotted.

 ```
     modD = {}